taoensso/carmine/README.md

 Any argument to a Redis command that's *not* a string will be automatically serialized using a **high-speed, binary-safe protocol** that falls back to Clojure's own Reader for tougher jobs.

-**WARNING**: With Carmine you **must** manually string-ify arguments that you want Redis to interpret and store in its own native format.
+**WARNING**: With Carmine you **must** manually string-ify arguments that you want Redis to interpret/store in its own native format.
 For example:

 ```clojure
 (carmine